fauzaaulia/Rhs-Lang/README.md

 ### IF ELSE

-IF expr THEN expr ELSE expr
+IF expr THEN stmt1 ELSE stmt2

 **example:**
 ```